Terms of Reference

 - Ms Jennifer Gilmartin Acting Director of Research & Enterprise and Head of Research Services and Associate Director (ex officio)

 - Ms Amanda Selvaratnam Head of Enterprise Services and Associate Director of Research & Enterprise (ex officio)

-- Dr Arthur Clune Director of Infrastructure and Faculty IT Services (ex officio)
+- Mr Richard Fuller Assistant Director of IT (ex officio)

 - Dr Duncan Jackson, Head of Academic Practice and PGCAP Programme Director (Academic Support Office)